Operational Resilience Lead

 ✨Tip Number 2

 Network with professionals in the financial services sector, especially those involved in risk management and operational resilience.
-Engaging with them can provide insights into the industry and may lead to valuable connections that could support your application.
+Engaging with industry peers can provide insights into the role and may even lead to referrals.

 ✨Tip Number 3